joef551/camel-cql/readme.md

 </camelContext>
 ```

 The above snippet specifically defines a CQL component called "cql1" that is referenced by a Camel route called "camel1-route".
-The "cql1" CQL component will search for an external configuration file called, "mycfg.xml" in the classpath.
+The "cql1" CQL component will search for an external configuration file called, "mycfg.xml" (instead of the default cassandra.xml) in the classpath.
 If found, the component will self-inject itself with [Client](#client) beans in "mycfg.xml", as well as any [Client](#client) beans found in the route's hosting application context (i.e., hosting Camel registry).

 The following snippet defines a route that uses the default CQL component.
-As such, the CQL component will search for the external "cassandra.xml" file in the classpath and if one is found, the component will self-inject itself with any [Client](#client) beans found in the  "cassandra.xml" file, as well as any [Client](#client) beans found in the route's hosting application context.
+As such, the CQL component will search for the default external "cassandra.xml" file in the classpath and if one is found, the component will self-inject itself with any [Client](#client) beans found in the  "cassandra.xml" file, as well as any [Client](#client) beans found in the route's hosting application context.

 ```xml
 <camelContext xmlns="http://camel.apache.org/schema/spring">